0xAX/linux-insides/Booting/linux-bootstrap-1.md

 '0x10ffef'
 ```

 which is `65520` bytes past the first megabyte.
-Since only one megabyte is accessible in real mode, `0x10ffef` becomes `0x00ffef` with disabled [A20 line](https://en.wikipedia.org/wiki/A20_line).
+Since only one megabyte is accessible in real mode, `0x10ffef` becomes `0x00ffef` with the [A20 line](https://en.wikipedia.org/wiki/A20_line) disabled.

 Ok, now we know a little bit about real mode and memory addressing in this mode.
 Let's get back to discussing register values after reset.